|Range of values|

 These data are intended for science researchers, students, policy makers, and the general public.
 The data can be used with geographic information systems (GIS) software to display geologic and oceanographic information.

 Are there legal restrictions on access or use of the data?

-Use_Constraints:USGS-authored or produced data and information are in the public domain from the U.S. Government are freely redistributable with proper metadata and source attribution.
-Please recognize the U.S. Geological Survey as the originators of the dataset and in products derived from these data.
+Use_Constraints:USGS-authored or produced data and information are in the public domain from the U.S. Government and are freely redistributable with proper metadata and source attribution.
+Please recognize and acknowledge the U.S. Geological Survey as the originators of the dataset and in products derived from these data.
 This information is not intended for navigation purposes.

 Although these data have been used by the U.S. Geological Survey (USGS), U.S. Department of the Interior (DOI), no warranty expressed or implied is made by the U.S. Geological Survey as to the accuracy of the data.
 The act of distribution shall not constitute any such warranty, and no responsibility is assumed by the USGS in the use of these data or related materials.